Redundancy in Ireland

 - The method of calculating any redundancy payment

 You must also inform the Minister for Employment Affairs and Social Protection in writing of the proposed redundancies at least 30 days before the occurrence of the first redundancy.
-SI 140/1977 sets out the information you employer must provide to the Minister.
+SI 140/1977 sets out the information an employer must provide to the Minister.

 5. Develop unbiased criteria for selecting an employee for redundancy.

 This is the selection matrix.
 Make sure that the selection process is fair and can stand up to scrutiny.
+Remember there must be impersonality and change.

 6. Consult, consult, consult.